Stuntman (2024 film): Critical response

-Edmund Lee of South China Morning Post gave Stuntman 3.5/5 stars, describing it as a "passionate homage" to Hong Kong's golden age of action filmmaking in the 1980s and 90s, while highlighting Stephen Tung's compelling performance and acknowledging the film's critique of the unsafe practices of old-school filmmaking, as well as its exploration of sentimental themes such as passion, redemption, and familial reconnection.
+Edmund Lee of South China Morning Post gave Stuntman 3.5/5 stars, describing it as a "passionate homage" to Hong Kong's golden age of action filmmaking in the 1980s and 90s, while acknowledging Stephen Tung's compelling performance and the film's critique of the unsafe practices of old-school filmmaking, as well as its sentimental themes such as passion, redemption, and familial reconnection.
 Lee also ranked the film seventh out of the 36 Hong Kong films theatrically released in 2024.
-Thomas Kong of Esquire also emphasized the performances of veteran actor Stephen Tung and younger leads Terrance Lau and Philip Ng, praising their work as a heartfelt tribute to the struggles of Hong Kong action actors that showcases their passion and dedication while effectively highlighting the contrasting experiences of the characters.
+Thomas Kong of Esquire also praised the performances of veteran actor Stephen Tung and younger leads Terrance Lau and Philip Ng as a heartfelt tribute to the struggles of Hong Kong action actors which shows their passion and dedication while effectively presenting the contrasting experiences of the characters.

-Leslie Felperin of The Guardian gave the film 2/5 stars, offering a critical review that suggests it appeals more to hardcore fans of Hong Kong cinema than to mainstream viewers, as it explores the identity crisis of the contemporary Hong Kong film industry through a nostalgic lens and "duly impressive" stunts, but ultimately comes across as "thuddingly sentimental" and featured conservative family values and underdeveloped characters.
-Amy Mullins of China Daily also viewed the film as effectively blending nostalgia for classic Hong Kong action cinema with a modern perspective, showcasing the evolving dynamics between old and new approaches to filmmaking through the strong performances of Stephen Tung and Philip Ng, though it could benefit from deeper character development.
+Leslie Felperin of The Guardian gave the film 2/5 stars, offering a critical review that suggests it appeals more to hardcore fans of Hong Kong cinema than to mainstream viewers, as it examines the identity crisis of the contemporary Hong Kong film industry through a nostalgic lens and "duly impressive" stunts, but ultimately comes across as "thuddingly sentimental" and featured conservative family values and underdeveloped characters.
+Amy Mullins of China Daily also viewed the film as effectively blending nostalgia for classic Hong Kong action cinema with a modern perspective and presented the evolving dynamics between old and new approaches to filmmaking through the strong performances of Stephen Tung and Philip Ng, though it could benefit from deeper character development.

 Chow Kit of am730 compared Stuntman to the Hollywood film The Fall Guy (2024), noting that while both share a similar theme, The Fall Guy takes a more commercial approach, whereas this film offers a thoughtful homage to the struggles and realities of the Hong Kong action film industry, reflecting a deeper commentary on the current state of cinema in Hong Kong.
-Alex Chung, writing for HK01, called the film a powerful tribute to the dedication of action actors in Hong Kong cinema, featuring impressive action scenes and a heartfelt exploration of familial relationships, while effectively capturing the spirit of collaboration within the filmmaking community.
+Alex Chung, writing for HK01, called the film a powerful tribute to the dedication of action actors in Hong Kong cinema, featuring impressive action scenes and an exploration on familial relationships, while effectively capturing the spirit of collaboration within the filmmaking community.